Wild Things (film): Plot

 It is revealed that Sam is in cahoots with Ray.
-Although Sam is displeased Ray killed Kelly instead of simply framing her for Suzie's murder, he agrees that they now have fewer loose ends to deal with.
+Although Sam is displeased that Ray killed Kelly instead of simply framing her for Suzie's murder, he agrees that they now have fewer loose ends to deal with.
 The two go sailing on Sam's boat, where Sam attempts to kill Ray.
 When Ray fights back, he is shot and killed with a speargun by Suzie, who staged her murder with Sam.
 Suzie reveals she was motivated to kill Ray to avenge the murder of her best friend, Davey, whom Ray wrongly shot to death and framed as a self-defense killing.
-Sam reluctantly accepts a drink from Suzie, who assures him she would not double-cross him; however, upon drinking it, he realizes she has poisoned it, before Suzie knocks him overboard and sails into the sunset.
+Sam reluctantly accepts a drink from Suzie, who assures him she will not double-cross him; however, upon drinking it, he realizes she has poisoned it before Suzie knocks him overboard and sails into the sunset.

-Several mid-credits scenes reveal that Suzie was the ultimate mastermind of the plot: Upon finding that Sam and Kelly were in a sexual relationship, Suzie blackmailed Sam with photographs of the two using drugs during sex, convincing him to help with her scheme.
+Suzie was the ultimate mastermind of the plot: Upon finding that Sam and Kelly were in a sexual relationship, Suzie blackmailed Sam with photographs of the two using drugs during sex, convincing him to help with her scheme.
 Suzie subsequently orchestrated the meeting between Sam and Ray at a local bar.
-Later, during her staged murder on the beach, Suzie pulled out her own teeth with pliers to make her death appear legitimate.
+During her staged murder on the beach, Suzie pulled out her own teeth with pliers to make her death appear legitimate.
+Ray shot Kelly first before shooting himself in the shoulder to pretend he killed her in self-defense.
 Finally, with Kelly, Ray, and Sam all dead, Suzie is met by Kenneth, who gives her a briefcase full of cash that he describes as "just walking around money" and a check for millions of dollars.
-As she leaves, he tells her to "be good."
+As she leaves, he tells her to "be good" before taking her drink.

 Cast

 Analysis and themes

 Literary scholar John Thorburn notes that Wild Things is loosely based on several figures in Greek tragedies, namely Medea, whom he describes the character of Suzie as a "modern-day version of."
 He also notes that Kelly functions as a Phaedra-like figure, while Sam exemplifies both Jason and Hippolytus.
 Thorburn suggests that the film's "most under-appreciated element is screenwriter Stephen Peters’s obvious debt to classical mythology, tragedy and, especially, two Euripidean plays, Medea (431 BC) and Hippolytus (428 BC).
+Suzie is met by police, Duquette and Perez, while reading Death on the Installment Plan.